 History of Mandarin Chinese

-Mandarin Chinese, also known as Huayu (華語“language of the Chinese”), Guoyu (國語 “national language”), or Putonghua (普通話”common language”), is the official language of mainland China (since 1982) and ROC Taiwan (since 1932).
+Mandarin Chinese, also known as Huayu (華語“language of the Chinese”), Guoyu (國語 “national language”), or Putonghua (普通話”common language”), is the official language of the PRC (since 1982) and Taiwan (since 1932).
 Mandarin is also one of the four official languages of Singapore, and one of the eight official languages of the United Nations.

 From the time China became a nation state in 221 B.C. until the end of China’s last imperial dynasty in 1912, China did not have a single national language.
 Rather, the Chinese spoke many different languages and dialects that developed organically over the course of several millennia.
 By the early years of the 20th Century, most Chinese agreed that China needed a common language in order to facilitate national communication and to combat widespread illiteracy.

-In February 1913, the newly established Republic of China (中華民國) convened a “Commission on the Unification of Pronunciation” (讀音統一會) in Beijing in order to develop a phonetic system and national language for China.
-The Commission included linguists and educators from each province of China, Tibet, Mongolia, and from overseas Chinese communities.
+In February 1913, the newly established Republic of China (中華民國) convened a “Commission on the Unification of Pronunciation” (讀音統一會) in order to develop a phonetic system and national language for China.
+The Commission included linguists and educators from each province of China, and also from Tibet, Mongolia, and from overseas Chinese communities.

 The Commission then turned to the task of standardizing the language that the new Zhuyin alphabet would represent.
 In 1920, the Commission published a Dictionary of National Pronunciation

 (國音字典) that adopted a modification of Beijing's phonology.
 Mandarin was not modeled after the actual speech of the majority of real early 20th century Beijing residents, but rather the way a hypothetical educated Beijing person would speak, as imagined by Mandarin's creators.
 The difference in China between Mandarin and common Beijing pronunciation is analogous to the difference in England between Received Pronunciation and Cockney.